 Elastic Search stores real world complex entities as structured JSON documents.
 This document oriented approach with indexing of fields managed the complexities and results in improved performance of search system on the site.

 2. Customized stemming

 Elastic Search stores JSON documents with indexing data to detect data structure, hence its schema-free.

 · RESTFUL API

 In Elastic Search, actions are performed by simple Restful API.

 · Change LOG

-With Organized Indexes – clusters and nodes, elastic search records any changes made in transactions logs and hence minimize chances of data lose in the system.
+With Organized Indexes - clusters and nodes, elastic search records any changes made in transaction logs and hence minimize chances of data lose in the system.

 · ELASTIC SEARCH PLUG-INS